USC vs. Arizona NCAA Football Odds, Plays and Insights | October 30, 2021

 Arizona Stats and Trends

-- In Arizona's seven games this season, it has three wins against the spread.
+- In Arizona's seven games this year, it has three wins against the spread.

-- The Wildcats have been underdogs by 21 points or more once this season and covered the spread.

-- Arizona's games this year have hit the over on two of seven set point totals (28.6%).

 - The Wildcats have turned the ball over five more times (16 total) than the Trojans have forced a turnover (11) this season.